Multi-scale Laplacian community detection in heterogeneous networks: Local modularity in heterogeneous networks

 \section{Local modularity in heterogeneous networks}

-A recent paper \cite{Fortunato2022} raised central questions about how to detect clusters of nodes of a network playing an important role on the local scale, but that cannot be detected by global optimization methods like modularity maximization.
-Indeed, in many real networks, functionally important clusters are only linked to a small fraction of other clusters on a local scale, so that they can be completely overshadowed by global criteria.
-For instance, the coexistence of this sort of local modularity with global nestedness is a common key ingredient to ensure, evolutionary stability in host-pathogen infection networks \cite{Valverde2020}, while the temporal lobe of the human brain is organized into spatially compact functional modules at the micro-scale \cite{chapeton2022}.
+A recent paper \cite{Fortunato2022} raised central questions about how to detect clusters of nodes of a network playing an important role on the local scale, but that cannot be detected by global optimization methods like modularity maximization. \pv{Indeed, in many real networks, functionally important clusters are only linked to a small fraction of other clusters on a local scale, so global criteria can completely overshadow them}.
+For instance, the coexistence of this sort of local modularity with global nestedness is a common key ingredient to ensure evolutionary stability in host-pathogen infection networks \cite{Valverde2020}, while the temporal lobe of the human brain is organized into spatially compact functional modules at the micro-scale \cite{chapeton2022}.
 Quantifying the local stability across different network scales of these structures is particularly challenging when we only consider an optimization function (e.g., modularity to find the network's internal structure).
 This justified the introduction of the concept of {\em localized modularity} \cite{Muff2005}.